MitocGroup/deep-microservices-helloworld/README.md

     fonts/              --> this folder includes all fonts ...
   Backend/              --> this folder includes everything back-end related
-    .deepignore         --> this file is used only when front-end is supposed to be ignored resources.json      --> this file contains the metadata of back-end resoures like Lambda, API Gateway, and so on src/                --> this folder includes all files used by back-end SayHello/         --> this folder includes the SayHello code loaded into Lambda
+    .deepignore         --> this file is used only when back-end is supposed to be ignored resources.json      --> this file contains the metadata of back-end resoures like Lambda, API Gateway, and so on src/                --> this folder includes all files used by back-end SayHello/         --> this folder includes the SayHello code loaded into Lambda